MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Method

 \section{Method}

-In this section, we describe our approach to universal multimodal retrieval by leveraging multimodal LLMs (MLLMs).
+In this section, we describe our approach to universal multimodal retrieval by leveraging multimodal LLMs (MLLMs), specifically LLaVa-Next~\citep{llavanext}.
 In Section~\ref{subsec:universal_multimodal_retriever}, we first fine-tune an MLLM-based retriever to project multimodal user queries, along with task instructions, into the same semantic space as multimodal documents, enabling $k$-nearest neighbor search~\citep{faiss}.
-In Section~\ref{subsec:rerankers}, we present our method for using MLLMs to rerank the top-$k$ candidates retrieved by the universal multimodal retriever.
+In Section~\ref{subsec:rerankers}, we present our method to use MLLMs to rerank the top-$k$ candidates retrieved by the universal multimodal retriever.